Privacy Policy

 Sensitive information

-• Substantial public interest: as we are a not for profit statutory authority responsible for the administration of superannuation funds and related insurance policies, it is in the public interest for us to collect and process members’ sensitive information
+- Substantial public interest: as we are a not-for-profit statutory authority responsible for the administration of superannuation funds and related insurance policies, it can be in the public interest for us to collect and process members’ sensitive information

 Unsolicited information